Web Services Invocation Framework

 The Web Services Invocation Framework (WSIF) supports a simple and flexible Java API (Application Programming Interface) for invoking any Web Services Description Language (WSDL)-described service.

 Using WSIF, WSDL can become the centerpiece of an integration framework for accessing software running on diverse platforms which use different protocols.
-The software needs to be described using WSDL and have a binding included in its description ,that the client's WSIF framework has a provider for.
+The software needs to be described using WSDL and have a binding included in its description, that the client's WSIF framework has a provider for.
 WSIF defines and comes packaged with providers for local Java, Enterprise JavaBeans (EJB), Java Message Service (JMS), and Java EE Connector Architecture (JCA) protocols, which means that a client can define an EJB or a Java Message Service-accessible service directly as a WSDL binding and access it transparently using WSIF, using the same API one would use for a SOAP service or a local Java class.

-Structure

-In WSDL, a binding defines how to map between the abstract PortType and a real service format and protocol.
-For example, the SOAP binding defines the encoding style, the SOAPAction header, the namespace of the body (the targetURI), and so forth.

-WSDL allows multiple implementations for a Web service and multiple ports that share the same PortType.
-In other words, WSDL allows the same interface to have bindings to services such as SOAP and IIOP.